andrewaddo/awsbaseline/content/operation/monitoring/_index.md

 {{< youtube id="a4dhoTQCyRA" >}}

 ## Monitoring with Amazon Cloudwatch

-It is important that you decide what additional metrics are important to your business for monitoring.
+Monitoring is important in maintaining the reliability, availability, and performance of your AWS solutions.
+You should collect data from all of the parts in your infrastructure so that you can more easily debug a multi-point failure if one occurs.

+As every infrastructure differs, you should create a monitoring plan that should include: goals for monitoring, resources to monitor, frequency of monitoring, tools to use and notifications.
+After you defined your monitoring goals and created your monitoring plan, the next step is to establish a baseline performance in your environment.

-You can find the baseline metrics to monitor for [EC2] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/monitoring_ec2.html), [ALB](http://monitor%20your%20application%20load%20balancer%20with%20amazon%20cloudwatch/) (Application Load Balancer) and [RDS] (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Overview.LoggingAndMonitoring.html).
+To establish a baseline, you need to understand what metrics you can monitor, and decide within your organization how detailed you want to monitor.
+You can find the metrics for [EC2] (https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/viewing_metrics_with_cloudwatch.html), [ALB] (https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-cloudwatch-metrics.html) and [RDS] (https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/MonitoringOverview.html) in the documentations.

 ## Setting Up Resource Monitoring